Cod en papillote with ricotta, spinach and dried tomatoes

 Preparation

-- Clean the cod fillets with cold water and then dry them with a kitchen towel.
-Chop the dried tomatoes into small cubes and wash the spinach leaves to chop them later.
+2. Clean the cod fillets under cold water and then dry them with a kitchen towel.
+Chop the sundried tomatoes into small cubes and wash the spinach leaves to chop them next.

-- Arrange the onions around the cod and pour a little olive oil over the cod and the onion itself.
+6. Place the onions around the cod and pour a little olive oil over the cod and the same onion.

 Grades

-- The dried tomatoes will provide more intensity in flavor (you know that fish can be bland otherwise), and will make the recipe really rich.
-But for this very reason we do not recommend adding too much salt to the filling of ricotta, dried tomatoes and spinach, because the tomatoes already provide salt.
+• The dried tomatoes will provide more intensity in flavor (you already know that fish can otherwise be bland), and will make the recipe really rich.
+But for this very reason we do not recommend adding too much salt to the ricotta, dried tomato and spinach filling, because the tomatoes already provide salt.

-- Emile Henry's ceramic papillote does not scratch, so you can cut and serve directly to the table, and that papillote will look beautiful on the table.
-Apart from that it will retain the heat for a long time, so you will not have to suffer in case the second course gets cold, you will see that you eat it warm even if it seems that time is running out at the table.
+• The Emile Henry ceramic papillote does not scratch, so you can cut and serve directly at the table, and that papillote will look beautiful on the table.
+Besides that it will retain the heat for a long time, so you won't have to suffer if the second course gets cold, you will see that you eat it warm even if it seems that time is running out on the table.
 Enjoy!

 Comments